 - Media reach

 - Social media following

-Feel free to include other cool things, too!
-But the main takeaway is this – show that you’re prepared.
+Feel free to include other relevant accomplishments, too!
+The main takeaway is – be prepared and show your work.
 You’ll receive a reply sooner than later.

-Everyone experiences rejection.
+Everyone experiences rejection, think of it like losing one race.
 Don’t take it as a sign you shouldn’t be racing.
 Ask for feedback from the company representative about what you can do to improve your chances next time.
 Sometimes it’s simply not a good fit.
-The company might be choosing to shift its racing focus to different disciplines.
-They might want to spend some time following you to see how you progress.
+The company might be focusing on different disciplines.
+They might want to spend some time following you first, to see how you progress.